MEV1N/prediction/README.md

 # Number Range Predictor (1.00 - 5.00)

-A client-side ML-powered application that predicts the next number in a sequence using categorical analysis and weighted-mean forecasting.
-The model learns from user feedback to improve accuracy over time.
+A client-side ML-powered application that predicts the next number category in a sequence using categorical analysis and transition probabilities.
+The model learns from range-based user feedback to improve accuracy over time.

 ## Features